SirRandoo/ColonySync/README.md

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details

 # Credits

-- **FontAwesome Icons**: This mod uses **FontAwesome SVG icons**, converted to **PNG format** to ensure compatibility with Unity's IMGUI system.
+- **FontAwesome Icons**: This mod uses **FontAwesome SVG icons**, converted to **PNG format** to ensure compatibility with Unity’s IMGUI system.
   [FontAwesome Website](https://fontawesome.com)

 # Contributing